Malaysian minister Ewon Benedick resigns from Cabinet over Sabah's 40% ruling

 Ewon had previously said that he was prepared to relinquish his post if the federal government appeals the Kota Kinabalu High Court’s decision.

-In 2021, UPKO formally joined PH, a move that the party's secretary-general Nelson Angang described as "timely" for the party to actively strengthen the opposition bloc in its struggle to achieve a progressive Malaysia, Malaysian newspaper the New Straits Times reported.
+In 2021, UPKO formally joined PH, a move that the party's secretary-general Nelson Angang described as "timely" for the party to actively strengthen the opposition bloc in its struggle to achieve a progressive Malaysia, NST reported.